jamesturk/jamesturk.net/content/posts/scraping-with-gpt-4.md

 It handles the change perfectly.

+## Is It Actually Good?

+Anecdotally, yes.

+I've run it against some Open States scrapers and it performs very well.
+Testing gets a bit expensive so I haven't run it against a comprehensive test suite, but I'm impressed so far with what I've tried.

+I'll probably give it a more thorough test in the future once I experiment more with cost-saving techniques like cleaning the HTML more before sending it.

 ## Is It Practical?

 I didn't think the answer would be yes when I started, but... definitely more than I thought.